Deep Neural Networks as the Semi-classical Limit of Topological Quantum Neural Networks: The problem of generalisation: Background and motivation

-The goal of generalisation theory is to explain and justify why and how minimizing the computable empirical error (the training error) is a reasonable approach to minimize the non-computable error (the test error) by analyzing the generalisation gap {\it test error -- training error}.
-This challenge stems from the dependence of the predictor $h_S$ on the same dataset $S$ in the case of both the training error and the test error.
-However, as noted above, the training set $S$ might not be sufficient to direct the learner towards a good classifier if the training sample is insufficiently representative of the underlying distribution $D$ that the learner intends to capture.
-In a ML model one is by definition more interested in the generalisation error rather than in the empirical error to the extent that our main goal is evaluating the performance of the model on the unseen cases, i.e. on $D \setminus S$.
-If we look at the problem from this point of view, then the challenge comes from the mismatch between the optimization task consisting of minimizing the empirical or training risk and the machine learning task consisting of minimizing the true or test risk insofar as:
+The goal of generalisation theory is to explain and justify why and how minimising the empirically measurable training error $d(g) = d(g_A, g_B)$ is a reasonable approach to minimising the test error $d(f) = d(f_A, f_B)$ by analysing the generalisation gap, i.e. $d(f) - d(g)$.
+In practice, the generalisation gap is typically taken to be $f_B - g_B$, i.e. the ``gap'' is taken to characterise the performance of the ML system being tested.
+This implicitly assumes that $g_A = f_A$, i.e. that the ``ground truth'' observer $A$ can identify all elements of $D$; we have seen above that this assumption can be incorrect.
+With this assumption, the gap results entirely from the dependence of the trained predictor $g_S$ (here we drop the ``agent'' subscript for convenience) on the training set $S$.
+However, as noted above, $S$ might not be sufficiently representative of $D$ to direct the learner towards a good classifier for all of $D$.
+In a ML context one is, moreover, more interested in the generalisation error than in the empirical training error; the main goal is evaluating the performance of the model on the unseen cases, i.e. on $D \setminus S$.
+If we look at the problem from this point of view, then the challenge comes from the mismatch between the optimisation task of minimising the empirical or training risk and the machine learning task of minimising the true or test risk.
+Treating $D$ as a probability distribution over possible objects $x$, we can represent this mismatch as:

-where the error of such $h$ is the probability of randomly drawing an example $x$, according to the distribution $D$, for which $h(x) \neq f (x)$ and the error is measured with respect to the probability distribution $D$ and the correct labeling function $f$.
+where the error due to using $g_S$ is the probability of randomly drawing an example $x$, according to the distribution $D$, for which $g_S(x) \neq f (x)$, measured with respect to the probability distribution $D$ and the correct labeling function $f$.
 Here $P$ is the probability of a random variable, and $x\sim D$ represents sampling $x$ according to $D$.
-This probability can also be expressed in measure theory terminology.
-Formally, given a member, $A$, of some $\sigma$-algebra of subsets of the domain $\mathcal{X}$, the probability distribution $D$, assigns a number, $D(A)$, which determines how likely it is to observe a point $x\in A$.\\